jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

-At every Transformer block we get an attention Matrix $$ A_{ij} $$ that flows the defines how much attention is going to flow from token j in the previous layer to token i in the next layer.
+At every Transformer block we get an attention Matrix $$ A_{ij} $$ that defines how much attention is going to flow from token j in the previous layer to token i in the next layer.

-We can multiply all the Matrices between two layers, to get the total attention flow between them.
+We can multiply the Matrices between every two layers, to get the total attention flow between them.

 However - we also have the residual connections (like we saw in the previous section).